eliemichel/LearnWebGPU/next/getting-started/adapter-and-device/the-adapter.md

 As of version `v24.0.0.2`, `wgpu-native` does not implement `wgpuInstanceProcessEvents`.
 In this very case, we may skip it because the adapter requests ends right within the call to `wgpuInstanceRequestAdapter`.
 ```

 This is an OK solution, although we still need to manage ourselves the `requestEnded` test and the `sleep()` operation.
-This solution is **all right for the adapter/device request** and I do not want to make this chapter any longer, so we will wait for chapter [Playing with buffers](../playing-with-buffers.md) to see **another way**, which gives finer control over the pending asynchronous operations.
+This solution is **all right for the adapter/device request** and many simple cases.

+I do not want to make this chapter any longer, so I detail the **more advanced** approach in the [*Futures and asynchronous operations*](../../appendices/futures-and-asynchronous-operations.md) appendix.

 ##### With emscripten